alhedmi/hyprArch-dashboard/README.md

 # hyprArch Dashboard
+> ⚠️ This Repo is still under development and is incomplete!
 A custom Hyprland dashboard built using Eww, Bash, and Wayland tools.
 Displays system metrics, Git status, calendar, to-do list, and music controls.